 Radford University Student Health was recognized for outstanding public health services of the New River Valley by the Virginia Department of Health and Dr. Noelle Bissell, Health Director.
 National Public Health Week was from April 1-7.
 Radford University Student Health supports the New River Health District’s program and mission to have the healthiest state in the nation.
 For more information please visit the website: www.nphw.org.

 Picture left to right: Judith Cox DNP, Thomas Knisely DO, Meredith Peters PA, Debbie Cline NP, Wendy Gilmore LPN, Kristina Williams LPN.

 As this flu season comes to an end, please continue to know the signs and symptoms of the flu listed below.
 If you are sick with these symptoms please contact the Student Health Center for a flu test.

 - Sore Throat

 - Feeling weak or more tired than usual

 In addition, The Center for Disease Control and Prevention encourage the following steps be taken to prevent illness as well as stop the spread of germs:

 - Get a flu shot!
-Flu shots are no longer avaliable for this season 2018-2019 at student health.
-If interested in Flu shot stop by a local pharmacy.
+Flu shots are no longer avaliable but will be available in early fall.

 - If you are sick with flu-like symptoms, stay home for at least 24 hours after your fever is gone.